Code-Institute-Submissions/cigar-caballeros/README.md

 - Footer: There are four social media links on the footer.
 [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/) and [Twitter](https://twitter.com/) were tested to see if when these icons are clicked it navigates away to the respective page and opens on a new page so the user can get back to our site.
-The 'What's App' icon actually helps users navigate to a different part of my site.
+The 'What's App' icon actually helps users navigate to a different part of the site.
 Therefore no new browser window needs to be opened.
 All this came out the way it was expected.

 - index.html: There are two images on this page.
 I made sure that the images load up properly by refreshing the page.
 I